RACHID-WEBDEV/UI-UX-GPT-3-DESIGN/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project first, you can run:

+### `npm install`

+To install node-modules and other dependencies

+Then, you can run:

 ### `npm start`